Inflectra/spira-documentation/docs/Spira-Administration-Guide/System-Workspaces.md

 ## View/Edit Portfolios
-!!! abstract "Available in SpiraPlan"
+!!! abstract "Available in SpiraPlan only"

 The following screen is displayed when you choose the "View/Edit Portfolios" link from the Administration menu: